ventoshe/firefly-doc/30-Maintaining-the-Migrated-Application/10-Common-migrated-code-patterns-and-how-to-improve-on-them-in-new-code-in-NET/02-Replace-Inner-Classes-With-Entity-Method.md

 ```

 ## InsertIfNotFound
 The InsertIfNotFound methods works the same as an InsertIfNotFound relation.
-It inserts a new row to a table only if the row does not exists already.
+It inserts a new row to a table if the row does not exist (according to the where condition) or updates the existing row.

 **Example**